betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Choose Safer Alternatives

-Planters can get injured when they don't adapt movements to the specific situation.
-Plantbeta gives many options to adapt movements for any situation.
+Planters can get injured when they don't adapt motos to the specific situation.
+Plantbeta gives many options to adapt motos for any situation.

 Some Planters only know how to [HandClose](/reference/Moto/HandMoto/HandClose) one way, but there are many different ways.
-Even slightly varying a movements can reduce repetitive strain injuries.
+Even slightly varying a motos can reduce repetitive strain injuries.

 ## Repetitive Strain

-Injury can occur in Planters when they perform the same movement repeatedly.
+Injury can occur in Planters when they perform the same moto repeatedly.

 - Do ambidextrous Planters suffer less injury caused by repetitive strain?
     - Repetitive Motion
-    - Greater movement variability reduces movement repetition.
+    - Greater moto variability reduces moto repetition.
         - How many [HandClosing](/reference/Moto/HandMoto/HandClose)  methods do you know?